radicalDilettante/expired-waynechi.dev/posts/variable_declaration_in_javascript_modules.md

 ## Variables Declaration

-All variables in JavaScript is properties of objects, and a global object is assigned to a property of global object.
+All variables in JavaScript is properties of objects, and a global variable is assigned to a property of global object.

 ```javascript
 var a = "hi";